eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 ## 2.3 Contest Procedure

 You choose an **ability** relevant to the conflict at hand, describe exactly what you are trying to accomplish, and how.
-Your GM may modify these suggested actions to better fit the fictional circumstances, and describe the actions of the NPCs or forces on the other side of the conflict.
+Your GM may modify these suggested actions to better fit the fictional circumstances, and describes the actions of the NPCs or forces on the other side of the conflict.

 ### 2.3.1 Resolution Methods